Southcoast Health to invest millions in state-of-the-art emergency department and private inpatient rooms at Tobey Hospital

 Tobey Hospital, which was on the verge of closing prior to the Southcoast Health merger in 1996, has remained a vital community resource and grown to be a valuable part of the healthcare system.
-The Southcoast Center for Weight Loss is the highest volume bariatric program in New England, while the Makepeace Maternity Center is recognized nationally as a baby friendly facility that provides a uniquely personal childbirth experience.
+The Southcoast Center for Weight Loss is the highest volume bariatric program in New England.

 “Our emergency department expansion is a tremendous investment in the health of the Greater Wareham community,” said Kerry Mello, Community Benefits Manager for Southcoast Health.
 “Many Wareham families face significant health challenges and we have collectively worked hard to help address these concerns.
 Our new facility will support vital and much-needed services.
 We remain deeply committed to strong collaborations with community partners, as we work together to improve the health of all residents.”

 The new addition at Tobey Hospital is funded in part by the Campaign for Southcoast Health — a $25 million capital fundraising campaign, which is the largest in the not-for-profit healthcare system’s history.
 The campaign is also raising funds for the Stoico/FIRSTFED maternity center at St. Luke’s Hospital in New Bedford and the Harold and Virginia Lash Heart and Vascular Center at Charlton Memorial Hospital in Fall River.